glynnforrest/active-doctrine/docs/creating_entities.md

 # Creating entities

-In ActiveDoctrine, all entities should subclass ActiveDoctrine\Entity\Entity.
+In Active Doctrine, all entities should subclass ActiveDoctrine\Entity\Entity.
 Each instance of an Entity represents a single row in the database table.